 Why write a market research brief?

 Writing a market research brief clarifies your research needs and makes sure your colleagues are on-board with your ideas.
-In turn this helps an agency write a better research proposal, conduct more useful research and thus better achieve your desired business outcomes!
-Here are some questions to consider and headings to structure your brief.
+By clarifying your needs, you’ll help your agency write a better research proposal.
+As a result you’ll conduct more useful research and better achieve your desired business outcomes!
+So here are some key questions to answer and headings to structure your brief.

 Background to market research brief

 First, describe the problem you wish to solve i.e. what makes this brief necessary?
-Include any relevant context, for example, work to date, what information you have, why you wish to conduct research now, and how the issue or challenge fits with any initiatives within your organisation.
+Include any relevant context, for example, work to date, what information you have.
+Also why you wish to conduct research now, and how the issue or challenge fits with any initiatives within your organisation.

 Next explain your business objectives.
 For example, to increase sales or attract lapsed customers.
 Be as specific as you can.